At Lab, we want every interaction your child or family has with us to be as stress-less and seamless as possible.

 - Letter of Eligibility for Accommodations from: College Board or ACT, if previously approved

 Only when a complete application packet has been received will the Admissions Committee review the records.
 If the Lab School program seems to be an appropriate fit for the student, typical next steps in the process include an Admissions interview with the family and a student classroom visit.
+Due to the health risks of COVID-19, these steps will be done virtually.

 Already scheduled a visit?
-Please complete the forms in the "Important admissions documents to download" section below.
+Please complete the applicable forms in the "Important admissions documents to download" section below.

 For application files completed by the priority deadline of January 15, admission decision notifications will be made on the first Friday in March.
 For application files completed after that date, admissions decision notifications will be made as expeditiously as possible.